leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Console.WriteLine(oLinsCar.nBatteryLevelPercent().ToString());
 ```

-Now our charge level has reached `100`%, so we are ready to go.
+Now our charge level is `100`%, so we are ready to go driving.

-Now, we can create more cars for more people, and have a bit of fun with variables.
-This illustrates how these objects are all of the same class, but they each have a life of their own, just like my car may be the same make and model of your car, but clearly we each have our own object.
+We can create more cars for more people, and have a bit of fun with variables.
+This illustrates how these objects are all of the same class, but they each have a life of their own, just like my car may be the same make and model of your car, but clearly we each have our own separate object.

 ```c#
 using CSForEngineers;